- Admissions and Records

 Due to limitations in funding, the Financial Aid Office may not offer sufficient financial aid to cover the entire cost of education.
 For detailed information about Ventura College’s cost of attendance, please visit the Financial Aid page on the Ventura College website.
 Adhering to the priority filing deadlines and responding promptly to requests for additional information from the Financial Aid Office is a critical component to receiving financial aid.
 For additional information regarding the types of financial aid programs that Ventura College participates in, and for important policies that affect financial aid recipients, please refer to Appendix IX.

 For the best sources of current financial aid information at Ventura College, please visit the Financial Aid Office page on the Ventura College website or visit the Financial Aid Office located in the Bookstore and Campus Services Building (BCS).

-The College does not provide on-campus housing, nor does it operate any off-campus housing.
+The College currently does not provide on-campus housing, nor does it operate any off-campus housing.
 Selection and securing of housing, financial arrangements, and supervision are the responsibility of the student and his/her parent or guardian.
-However, the Basic Needs Office may be able to assist students in their housing search.
+However, the Basic Needs Center may be able to assist students in their housing search.

-For more information stop by the Basic Needs Office located in the BCS Building, visit the Basic Needs Office webpage, or call (805) 289-6583
+For more information stop by the Basic Needs Center located in the BCS Building, visit the Basic Needs Center webpage, or call (805) 289-6583.

 International Students Services